aaldayarova/titanic-survival-prediction/README.md

-# titanic-survival
+# Titanic Survival Prediction
-Supervised learning model built using Logistic Regression algorithm in September 2024 for Advanced Machine Learning at Cornell Tech.
+A supervised learning model built using Logistic Regression algorithm to predict individuals' survival in the Titanic, in September 2024 for Cornell Tech's Advanced Machine Learning in collaboration with Maya Powell.